yuyang339/cs140e-21spr/labs/README.md

      approach is that there is no magic.
 A bad thing is that a single mistake makes more a miserable quarter.
 Thus, we show you modern tricks for ensuring your code is correct.

+  - [3-bootloader](3-bootloader/): you will implement your own bootloader to transfer the code from your laptop to the pi.
+The most common r/pi bootloader out there uses the `xmodem` protocol.
+     This approach is overly complicated.
+You will do a much simpler, more likely to be correct protocol.
+It has the advantage that it will later make it easier to do a network boot.

   - [4-uart](4-uart/): you write your first real device driver, for the UART, using only the Broadcom document.
 At this point,